sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 More information on the HP-UX port can be found on the [[HP-UX]] page.

 === Microsoft Windows ===
+ * Microsoft Windows using Cygwin; see [[http://trac.sagemath.org/sage_trac/ticket/6743|the metaticket for this]].
+Sage 5.9.x compiles from source with only some rebasing issues and one or two unusual prerequisites.
+Some slightly old information about the status of the Cygwin port can be found at [[http://trac.sagemath.org/sage_trac/wiki/CygwinPort ]] and on the [[http://groups.google.com/group/sage-windows|sage-windows]] mailing list.
  * Microsoft Windows using Microsoft's compiler.
 This would be a full native port.
 There are some efforts at this, but none for quite some time.

 === OpenSolaris 64-bit ===